 - ... more that I can’t yet talk about here (but keep an eye out for future posts).

-Second, we are building a foundational technology platform that enables us to leverage the core customer record and a common set of capabilities such as reporting and permissioning across our entire suite of products.
+Second, we are building a foundational technology platform that enables us to leverage the core employee record and a common set of capabilities such as reporting and permissioning across our entire suite of products.

 We have built each of our core systems from scratch, and will continue to do so for future products.
 As a result, each one can seamlessly integrate not only with the core system of record, but can also natively make use of those core capabilities.
 A single adjustment to permissions, for example, can automatically cascade across the entire product portfolio.
 No human, and no integration, required.
 This is fundamentally different from how business software works today.